Game characterizations and lower cones in the Weihrauch degrees: Introduction

 \section{Introduction}

-The use of infinite games in set theory has a well-established tradition, going back to work by Banach, Borel, Zermelo, K\H{o}nig, and others (see~\cite[\textsection 27]{kanamori_2005} for a thorough historical account of the subject), and taking a prominent role in the field with the work of Gale and Stewart on the determinacy of certain types of such games~\cite{gale_stewart_1953}.

-In this paper, we will focus on infinite games which have been used to characterize classes of functions in descriptive set theory.
-Interest in this particular area began with the seminal work of Wadge~\cite{wadge_1983}, who introduced what is now known as the \emph{Wadge game}, an infinite game in which two players, $\I$ and $\II$, are given a partial function $f:\function\baire\baire$ and play with perfect information.
+The interest in characterizations of classes of functions in descriptive set theory via infinite games began with a re-reading of the seminal work of Wadge \cite{wadge_phd}, who introduced a game in order to analyze a notion of reducibility---\emph{Wadge reducibility}---between subsets of the Baire space.
+In the variant---which by a slight abuse we call the \emph{Wadge game}---two players, $\I$ and $\II$, are given a partial function $f:\pf{\baire}{\baire}$ and play with perfect information for $\omega$ rounds.
 In each run of this game, at each round player $\I$ first picks a natural number and player $\II$ responds by either picking a natural number or passing, although she must pick natural numbers at infinitely many rounds.
-Thus, in the long run $\I$ and $\II$ build elements $x \in \baire$ and $y\in \baire$, respectively, and $\II$ wins the run if and only if $x \not \in \dom(f)$ or $f(x) = y$.
-Wadge proved that this game \emph{characterizes} the continuous functions, in the following sense.
+Thus, after $\omega$ rounds $\I$ and $\II$ build elements $x \in \baire$ and $y\in \baire$, respectively, and $\II$ wins the run if and only if $x \not \in \dom{f}$ or $f(x) = y$.
+It is an easy consequence of the original work of Wadge that this game \emph{characterizes} the continuous functions in the following sense.